Contact information

 Target Group/Admission Requirements

-A previous degree programme is suited to the subject if it has taught the following competences in the areas:
+A previous degree programme is usually suited to the subject if it has taught the following competences in the areas:

-• Economics with at least 24 ECTS
+- Economics with at least 20 ECTS credits

-• Mathematics with at least 12 ECTS
+- Mathematics with at least 10 ECTS credits

-• Statistics with at least 12 ECTS
+- Statistics with at least 10 ECTS credits

-• Econometrics with at least 6 ECTS
+- Econometrics with at least 5 ECTS credits

 English Language Proficiency see admissions regulations

-• Level B2 of Common European Framework of Reference for Languages (CEFR)
+- Level B2 of Common European Framework of Reference for Languages (CEFR)

 For more details see Foreign language skills on this page.